Frequently Asked Questions

 How does UT Southwestern protect inventions?

-The common methods to protect intellectual property are by filing patent or copyright applications or by limiting access.
+The common methods to protect intellectual property are by filing patent or copyright applications.
 Trade secret protection is inconsistent with UT Southwestern's mission of education and therefore never used by UT Southwestern.
-Patents are available on a country-by-country basis and grant the owner the right to exclude others from making, using, or selling a particular invention in a given country.
-Copyrights are appropriate for protecting software, video, or other works of authorship or creation.
+Patents are available on a country-by-country basis and grant the owner the right to exclude others from making, using or selling a particular invention in a given country.
+Copyrights are appropriate for protecting software, video or other works of authorship or creation.

-How does notifying the Office for Technology Development of my invention affect my ability to publish?
+How does a notice to the Office for Technology Development of my invention affect my ability to publish?

-The Office for Technology Development does not interfere with inventors' publishing plans and endeavors to secure property protections before a scheduled publication or presentation.
-The Office should be informed of your invention before you submit your manuscript that describes the invention.
+The Office for Technology Development does not block, delay, or otherwise interfere with inventors' publishing plans – the OTD endeavors to secure property protections before a scheduled publication or presentation.
+However, to coordinate such steps, the Office should be informed of your invention before you submit your manuscript that describes the invention.

 As an inventor, may I acquire rights to the invention I created?